pypy/pypy/pypy/doc/project-ideas.rst

 for our needs.
 It's possible that this has changed, reviving the LLVM backend (or writing new from scratch) for static compilation would be a good project.

+(On the other hand, just generating C code and using clang might be enough.
+The issue with that is the so-called "asmgcc GC root finder", which has tons of issues of this own.
+In my opinion (arigo), it would be definitely a better project to try to optimize the alternative, the "shadowstack" GC root finder, which is nicely portable.
+So far it gives a pypy that is around 7% slower.)

 .. _`issue tracker`: http://bugs.pypy.org
 .. _`mailing list`: http://mail.python.org/mailman/listinfo/pypy-dev
 .. _`jitviewer`: http://bitbucket.org/pypy/jitviewer